terra-money/docs/docs/node/join-network.md

 If you are connecting to an existing network for which you have a data backup (from a provider you trust), you can optionally load the backup into your node storage rather than syncing from scratch.

-ChainLayer has generously provided node data backups for Columbus-3 mainnet, which you can find in their [Terra QuickSync](https://terra.quicksync.io/) page.
+ChainLayer has generously provided node data backups for Columbus mainnet, which you can find in their [Terra QuickSync](https://terra.quicksync.io/) page.

 ## Appendix